 Apple has worked notifications to be simply accessible on Mac – right from the control center at the top right corner; it becomes easy to access.
 Unfortunately, although it sounds the best in theory but practically, it leads to hardening from notification overload.

 Besides this, too many notifications can lead to battery-draining issues on Mac as it keeps the screen activated.
-But the best part is it’s easy to clear all notifications on Mac quickly.
+But the best part is it’s easy to quickly clear all notifications on Mac.
 Here is how you can do so.

 Quickly Clear All Notifications On Mac & Ways to Stop